Tech Brew Ride Home

 Apple beat Q2 estimates and forecast strong Q3 growth as the MacBook Neo and Mac Mini sell out.
 The Senate unanimously banned prediction market trading for senators, Intel closed its best month ever at +114%, and Musk admitted xAI "partly" distilled OpenAI models.
 Apple forecasts Q3 revenue above estimates, with sales expected to rise between 14% and 17%, and says memory expenses will climb "significantly higher" in Q3 (Bloomberg) Amazon debuts "Join the chat", an AI-powered feature that lets us

-- Intelligent reportEarnings Overload
+- Intelligent ReportEarnings Overload

 Published Apr 30, 2026